-- Online lead generation services – There are a number of online services that allow you to generate leads by completing a form with some basic information about the person you’re looking for.
+- Online lead generation services – There are a number of online services that allow you to get Real Estate leads by completing a form with some basic information about the person you’re looking for.
 Be aware that most of these services charge a fee for each lead you receive, so you’ll need to factor that into your marketing budget.

 - Offline lead generation services – Similar to online lead generation services, there are also a number of companies that generate leads through traditional methods like mailing lists, lead capture pages, and advertising.
 The leads generated through these services can be expensive, but they may be worth the investment if you’re able to successfully convert them into clients.